 Mahogany, while somewhat pricey and difficult to source, is an extremely durable wood.
 It’s perfect for a wide range of both indoor and outdoor projects including decking, flooring, cabinetry, and doors.

-An outdoor deck made from pure mahogany wood can last up to 60 years when maintained properly making it a worthwhile investment to consider if you’re thinking about building a new deck.
+An outdoor deck made from pure mahogany wood can last up to 40 years when maintained properly, making it significantly more durable than cedar, pine, or redwood.
+That makes it a worthwhile investment to consider if you’re thinking about building a new deck.

 Mahogany is one of the few woods available for decking that is naturally rot resistant.
 This means you won’t need to focus on using only pressure treated wood, or those that have been soaked in a decay resisting oil or tar.
 Instead, you can enjoy the pure and natural look of mahogany on your next deck or interior flooring project.